VishnuRaman/rs2/README.md

 ## Pipelines and Schema Validation

-RS2 makes it easy to build robust, production-grade streaming pipelines with ergonomic composition and strong data validation guarantees.
+RS2 makes it easy to build robust, streaming pipelines with ergonomic composition and strong data validation guarantees.

 ### Pipeline Builder